zhuoyang125/deep-text-recognition-benchmark/README.md

 * The pretrained models provided by us (see the next section) were trained in both RGB and monotone setting.
 See the folder names. **Use --rgb accordingly.**

-* You cannot use a pretrained model on one setting to train or infer images on another setting.
+* Strictly, you cannot use a pretrained model on one setting to train or infer images on another setting.
+See the next pointer if you want to do otherwise.

 For example, you cannot use a pretrained model that is trained using: